hudnellmarcus/OddsMakers-/README.md

 ## Features
-Users can select from a range of upcoming games from sports leagues around the world.
+Users can select from a range of upcoming games from sports leagues around the world and access 'real-time' betting odds.

 ## Whiteboard Images
 *can be found in project Images folder